securityfirst/tent-content/contents_en/tools/veracrypt/beginner/veracrypt.md

 1\.
 Introduction
 ================

 [**VeraCrypt**](https://www.veracrypt.fr/en/Home.html) is _free software_ that allows you to encrypt your files.
-It is an updated version of the unmaintained TrueCrypt project and is available for Microsoft Windows, Mac OS X and GNU/Linux.
+It is an updated version of the unmaintained TrueCrypt project and is available for Microsoft Windows, Mac OS and GNU/Linux.
 It addresses various security vulnerabilities that have since been identified in TrueCrypt.

 1.0.
 Things you should know about VeraCrypt before you start
 ------------------------------------------------------------